Psychology

 HTBA

-PSYC 754a or b, Research Topics in Clinical Affective Neuroscience and DevelopmentDylan Gee
+PSYC 754a, Research Topics in Clinical Affective Neuroscience and DevelopmentDylan Gee

 This weekly seminar focuses on current research related to the developmental neurobiology of child and adolescent psychopathology.
 Topics include typical and atypical neurodevelopmental trajectories, the development of fear learning and emotion regulation, effects of early life stress and trauma, environmental and genetic influences associated with risk and resilience, and interventions for anxiety and stress-related disorders in youth.